tiarno/bhp3_class/bhp3_class/areas_for_class/Class.md

 ## Optional

-Use the installation instructions at the top level if you want help to install a Kali VM in VirtualBox and the VSCode IDE.
+Use the installation instructions at the top level of this repo if you want to install a Kali VM in VirtualBox and the VSCode IDE.

 ---